CA Native | Seasonal Farm Foodie | Adventurer

 Conference for Food Protection Manager, National Certified Professional Food Manager Certificate #1822186

-Chef Brett specializes in seasonal farm to table cooking, working with therapeutic diets prescribed by clients Doctor, Nutritionist, or Dietitian.
-Experience cooking for diabetic and pre diabetic patients.
-Weight loss, weight maintenance, and tracking macro nutrients.
-Great with vegan, vegetarian, lactose free, and gluten free diets.
+Chef Brett specializes in seasonal farm to table cooking, working with therapeutic diets prescribed by clients' Doctors, Nutritionists, or Dietitians.
+Experienced in cooking for diabetic and pre-diabetic patients.
+He helps clients with weight loss, weight maintenance, and tracking macro nutrients.
+He's great with vegan, vegetarian, lactose free, and gluten free diets.
 However, Chef Brett does not shy away from making comfort food if you get a cheat day.

 When not working Brett enjoys biking, skiing, tennis, reading, and travel.
 Brett also volunteers his time as a Big Brother with Big Brothers Big Sisters of OC.